 Know the specifics of your vehicle and always look at the kit description and configuration options to ensure your lift kit is compatible.
 Be especially mindful of the following details of your vehicle: drivetrain (2WD/4WD), engine type (gas/diesel), trim package, presence of any upgraded OEM suspension components (e.g. air-ride, magneride, XREAS...), and the presence of any Driver-Assistance Technologies (e.g. full self driving, lane keep assist, etc.).
 These factors may determine which kit (or kit variant) your vehicle requires.

 Now that you've narrowed down your lift kit options, here's a few useful points to consider when selecting an installer.
-Bear in mind that you may want to purchase your lift kit from the same shop that will be installing your lift kit.
+Bear in mind that you may want to purchase your lift kit from the same shop that will be installing your it.
 Due to warranty, liability and fitment concerns, many shops may be hesitant to install a lift kit that was purchased elsewhere.
 If getting the lowest price is a concern, remember that most shops adhere to manufacturer-imposed Minimum Advertised Prices (MAP) which encourages price consistency across most retailers.
 Furthermore, most shops are also willing to price match other major competitors lift kit prices if you happen to find the kit at a lower price from a reputable source.
 Of course, do your research and know how much your lift kit should cost, then we recommend purchasing your lift kit through your installer.

 Depending upon the brand of lift kit you are looking to have installed, you may want to ensure your installer is an authorized dealer for that brand.
 Some lift kit manufacturers may void your warranty if your kit is not installed by an authorized dealer.
 Furthermore, if you need to file a warranty claim for lift kit replacement parts later on, an authorized dealer may be able to facilitate this process a lot more easily than an unauthorized dealer.
 This is because authorized dealers typically have direct access to the lift kit manufacturer's technical support and sales representatives, whereas unauthorized dealers may lack such support and be restricted to purchasing parts through third-party distributors.